 However, the following morning I felt the labor had started, so we called an ambulance.

 I know that your birth was one of the most traumatic moments you have ever been through.
-Can you please describe what exactly happen?
+Can you please describe what exactly happened?

 Soon after Miray came out of me.
 It was an incredible pain, I felt like everything was ripping inside of me.
 The baby came out while I was screaming.
 I was not even sure if I was supposed to push or keep her inside, as the doctor was not able to tell me what to do.